-- Vesting and settlement of a pro rata number of RSUs based on the number of whole months elapsed since the award date if there has elapsed a minimum of 12 months since the award date (see "2018 Non-Qualified Deferred Compensation" table for values); - Executive medical coverage, with the retired officer responsible for paying a monthly premium amount equal to the then current COBRA rate until age 60.
-All retirees are responsible for paying a premium equivalent to the then-current premium paid by active officers of the Company from age 60 to 65, and a reduced monthly premium after age 65 (see the table on page 53 for values); and

-• A pro rata benefit under the cash long-term incentive compensation plan and under the annual incentive plan based on the base salary received while a participant in the applicable measurement period and actual performance results for the full performance period, if he or she has completed a minimum of (a) 12 months of the measurement period under the cash long-term incentive compensation plan, or (b) 90 days of the measurement period under the annual incentive plan.
+- Vesting and settlement of a pro rata number of RSUs based on the number of whole months elapsed since the award date if there has elapsed a minimum of 12 months since the award date (see "2019 Non-Qualified Deferred Compensation" table for values of our early retirement-eligible Named Executive Officers); - Executive medical coverage, with the retired officer responsible for paying a monthly premium amount equal to the then-current COBRA rate until age 60.
+All retirees are responsible for paying a premium equivalent to \$250 per individual covered, up to a maximum of \$500, from age 60 to 65, and a reduced monthly premium after age 65 (see the table on page 54 for values); and - A pro rata benefit under the cash long-term incentive compensation plan and under the annual incentive plan based on the base salary received while a participant in the applicable measurement period and actual performance results for the full performance period, if he or she has completed a minimum of (a) 12 months of the measurement period under the cash long-term incentive compensation plan, or (b) 90 days of the measurement period under the annual incentive plan.
 Any pro rata payment earned will not be paid until the end of the measurement period for the plan.
-(See the "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table" section for additional information on annual incentive plan payments and cash long-term incentive compensation awards).
+(See "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table" for additional information on annual incentive compensation awards and cash long-term incentive compensation awards).

 Potential Payments upon Normal Retirement, Death or Disability.
 In the event of a Named Executive Officer's termination due to his or her normal retirement, death or disability, the officer will be entitled to the following, in addition to the items identified in "Potential Payments upon Termination."
-Under the Company's plans, normal retirement is generally defined as termination of employment on or after attaining age 65, and disability is generally determined to have occurred if the participant is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to last for a continuous period of not less than 12 months.
+Under the Company's plans, normal retirement is generally defined as termination of employment on or after attaining age 65, and disability is generally determined to have occurred if the participant is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to last for a continuous period of not less than 12 months.

-- Full vesting and settlement of all RSUs (see the table on page 53 for values of RSUs related to accelerated vesting); - Executive medical coverage, with the retired officer (or his or her eligible dependents) responsible for paying a reduced monthly premium after age 65 (see table on page 53 for values); and - A pro rata benefit under the cash long-term incentive compensation plan and under the annual incentive plan based on the base salary received while a participant in the applicable measurement period and actual performance results for the full performance period, if he or she has completed a minimum of (a) 12 months of the measurement period under the cash long-term incentive compensation plan, or (b) 90 days of the measurement period under the annual incentive plan.
+- Full vesting and settlement of all RSUs (see the table on page 54 for values of RSUs related to accelerated vesting); - Executive medical coverage, with the retired officer (or his or her eligible dependents) responsible for paying a reduced monthly premium after age 65 (see table on page 54 for values); and - A pro rata benefit under the cash long-term incentive compensation plan and under the annual incentive plan based on the base salary received while a participant in the applicable measurement period and actual performance results for the full performance period, if he or she has completed a minimum of (a) 12 months of the measurement period under the cash long-term incentive compensation plan, or (b) 90 days of the measurement period under the annual incentive plan.
 Any pro rata payment earned will not be paid until the end of the measurement period for the plan.
-(See the "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table" section for additional information on annual incentive plan payments and cash long-term incentive compensation awards).
+(See "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table" for additional information on annual incentive compensation awards and cash long-term incentive compensation awards).